 This procedure can be done in a hospital or in a doctor’s office.
 Afterward, you might feel mildly uncomfortable, or have bloating, gas, or a sore throat.
 These will all pass in time, but if you are concerned, you should contact your doctor.

 Needle biopsies are used to collect skin samples, or for any tissue that is easily accessible under the skin.
-The different types of needle biopsies include:
+The different types of needle biopsies include the following.

-- core needle biopsies use medium-sized needle to extract a column of tissue, in same way that core samples are taken from the earth
+- Core needle biopsies use medium-sized needle to extract a column of tissue, in the same way that core samples are taken from the earth.

 Biopsies require no preparation on the part of the patient.
-However, if you have a problem with needles, you should talk to your doctor or nurse practitioner about ways to ease your anxiety.
+If you have a problem with needles, you should talk to your doctor or nurse practitioner about ways to ease your anxiety.

 Once the results arrive, your doctor may call you to share the results, or ask you to come in for a follow-up appointment to discuss the next steps.

 If the results showed signs of cancer, your doctor should be able to tell the type and the cancer’s level of aggression from your biopsy.
-He or she will use those results to prepare a treatment course for you.
+They will use those results to prepare a treatment course for you.

-If the results are negative, you’re in luck—it’s not cancer.
+If the results are negative, it’s not cancer.
 Your doctor will probably still want to follow up.
-Your biopsy might have shown a different clear-cut problem that needs treatment.
+Your biopsy might have shown a different problem that needs treatment.
 If not, your doctor will need to do other tests to identify the causes of the problems that brought you to the office in the first place.